Transformation Is a Free Action

 - Goku wonders why he lets villains do this in Revenge of Cooler Abridged.

-- It should be noted that the vast majority of this trope in DBZ is because of filler.
-In the manga, Goku turns into a Super Saiyan on Namek in a single panel instead of a three-minute gruntfest.
+- In the manga, Goku turns into a Super Saiyan on Namek in a single panel instead of a three-minute gruntfest.

 - A notable parody is when Trunks and Goten try to do their Fusion Dance against Buu.
 Before they can manage, he quickly strikes and punches them.
 However, they manage to make him wait for the fusion by convincing him how cool the result will be.